andreasthoelke/dotvim/notes/scratch2022.md

 <leader>I", action = "toggle_git_ignored" },
 <leader>G", action = "toggle_git_clean" },

+    *nvim-tree.filters.git_clean*
+    Do not show files with no git status.
+This will show ignored files when
+    |nvim-tree.git.ignore| is set, as they are effectively dirty.
+    Toggle via the `toggle_git_clean` action, default mapping `C`.
+      Type: `boolean`, Default: `false`

 <leader>/", action = "search_node" }, -- can use regex and expand child folders!
 <leader>rf", action = "run_file_command" }, -- vim shell with the abs file path